 RPO / Outsource Recruitment Teams

-According to the Recruitment Process Outsource (RPO) Association, RPO is“a form of business process outsourcing (BPO) where an employer transfers all or part of its recruitment processes to an external service provider.
+According to the Recruitment Process Outsource (RPO) Association; RPO is“a form of business process outsourcing (BPO) where an employer transfers all or part of its recruitment processes to an external service provider.
 An RPO provider can provide its own or may assume the company’s staff, technology, methodologies, and reporting.
-In all cases, RPO differs greatly from providers such as staffing companies and contingent/ retained search providers in that it assumes ownership of the design and management of the recruitment process and the responsibility of results.”
+In all cases, RPO differs greatly from providers such as staffing companies and contingent/ retained search providers.
+How? it assumes ownership of the design and management of the recruitment process and the responsibility of results.”

-For many, there’s something reassuring about this idea: after all, the most common gripe about traditional recruiters and recruiting agencies is that they don’t deliver the results – and RPO’s take responsibility over exactly that.
+For many, there’s something reassuring about this idea.
+After all, the most common gripe about traditional recruiters and recruiting agencies is that they don’t deliver the results.
+RPO’s take responsibility over exactly that.
 The promise?
-To not only deliver jobs but also improve a company’s recruitment processes in order to increase their success at finding candidates in the future.
+Deliver jobs and improve a company’s recruitment processes.
+This in order to increase their success at finding candidates in the future.

 Here’s what you can get with RPOs: